theikdi-sann/ferrariWeb/PROJECT_REPORT.md

 | **Test Drive Booking** | Form integration with CRM for scheduling. | 1 Week |

 ## 8. Conclusion
 The Ferrari Website Modernization project has successfully delivered a premium, high-performance digital experience.
 By shifting to a 3D-first approach and modularizing the codebase, we have created a scalable foundation for future features.
-The site now accurately reflects the prestige and innovation of the Ferrari brand.
+The site now accurately reflects the prestige, history, and innovation of the Ferrari brand.